rmemory/initial-react-webpack/README.md

 preset.
 One example: The HTML Webpack Plugin simplies the creation of HTML files to serve your bundles.
 What in the crap does "serve your bundles" mean in that context?
 I mean, I generally get that HTML Webpack Plugin somehow generates an index.html for the build output.

 Nevertheless, I still don't get what "module" means in that context.
+I am seeing at the top level of the webpack.config.js, the "module.exports".
+I am wondering what it might mean to have multiple modules.

 8) Somewhat frustratingly as a newbie, I am seeing there are apparently multiple ways to accomplish the same thing when I look at different examples.
 Here is one example ...